pacak/bpaf/README.md

 }
 ```

 Library follows **parse, don’t validate** approach to validation when possible.
-Usually you parse your values just once and get the results as a rust struct/enum with strict types rather than a stringly typed hashmap with stringly typed values in both combinatoric and derive APIs.
+Usually you parse your values just once and get the results as a Rust struct/enum with strict types rather than a stringly typed hashmap with stringly typed values in both combinatoric and derive APIs.

 ## Design goals: restrictions

 The main restricting library sets is that you can’t use parsed values (but not the fact that parser succeeded or failed) to decide how to parse subsequent values.
-In other words parsers don’t have the monadic strength, only the applicative one.
+In other words parsers don’t have the monadic strength, only the applicative one - for more detailed explanation see [Applicative functors?
+What is it all about][__link8].

 To give an example, you can implement this description: